Utah Venture Capital Enhancement Act: Financing

 The Utah Venture Capital Enhancement Act's $120M financing was provided by a third party, and is backed by refundable, transferable, contingent State of Utah tax credits approved by the Utah Legislature.
 In 2008, the fund was expanded to $300 Million.
 The program is structured to be financially self-sustaining, with profits from Utah Venture Capital Enhancement Act investments paying back financers.
 Only in the case of a shortfall would the state be required to place tax credit funds into the Utah Venture Capital Enhancement Act.
 The 2014 audit highlighted that the Utah FoF's unusually high financing costs were greater negating all investment gains.

 Structure

 The Utah Venture Capital Enhancement Act is governed by two boards that oversee and report on the fund's activities.
 The Utah Venture Capital Enhancement Act managing director directs the fund, with support from a professional investment advisor firm.

 Success

 The 2014 audit reported when reporting its success, the economic reports produced by the Utah FoF contained substantial inconsistencies and inconsistent methodology that has led the Utah FoF to overstate its economic impact.
+The Utah FoF returned all of the funds it borrowed, didn't cash any tax credits and returned enough capital to launch a small venture fund focused on funding the next generation of Utah startups.